unfoldtoolbox/UnfoldMixedModels.jl/docs/src/91-developer.md

 ## First time clone

-!!! tip "If you have writing rights"
-    If you have writing rights, you don't have to fork.
-Instead, simply clone and skip ahead.
-Whenever **upstream** is mentioned, use **origin** instead.

 If this is the first time you work with this repository, follow the instructions below to clone the repository.

 1. Fork this repo